Close

 If you are producing your own Digital Performance Brief, then try to cover as many of these points as possible.
 It’s important to be candid if you’re at an early stage of “digital maturity” – and also where there are gaps in your strategy or measurement.

-• Do you have a clear digital strategy document?
-Is it written down?
+• Do you have a clear marketing plan?

 • Are you currently working with an agency, or agencies?